kreek/api-standards-test/docs/paths-and-operations/custom-operations.md

 # Custom Operations

 !!! warning "Requirement"
     - If the HTTP method chosen for the custom operation does not accept a request body (`GET` or `DELETE`), the operation **must not** send one.

 !!! success "Guidance"
     - Providers **should** show that a custom operation was intentional by ending the path with a verb.
     - Custom operations with body parameters **should** default to the `POST` method.
     - Custom operations **should** not use the `PATCH` method.

-Providers should choose from the 5 standard HTTP methods whenever workable, using custom operations only for custom functionality that falls outside of the uses of one of the standard methods.
+Providers should choose from the 5 standard HTTP methods whenever workable, using custom operations only for custom functionality that falls outside the uses of one of the standard methods.

 ## Example using GET

 In this example of getting tracking information for a prescription, the request does not need to send any parameters.
 Therefore, a `GET` method is preferred as it is the standard REST method for reading a resource.

-### Example response
+### Example response no body

 ```json title="POST .../rx/v1/prescriptions/1c2dfaaa-4eb9-482e-86a9-4e7274975967/track"
 // No request body
 ```

-### Example response
+### Example response with body

 ```json title="200 OK"
 {